-The DGS-1100 MP/MPP series Smart Switch is the world's first PoE switch with ONVIF support.
+TheDSS-200G MP/MPP series Surveillance Switch is a PoE switch with ONVIF support.
 This allows it to recognize ONVIF devices and integrate seamlessly with your surveillance network.
-Various power budgets, support for high powered PoE standards (MPP series) make the DGS-1100 MP/MPP series a critical part of your surveillance infrastructure.
+Various power budgets support, including the high PoE (90 Watts) standard available on MPP series, makes the DSS-200G MP/MPP series a critical part of your surveillance infrastructure.

-The DGS-1100 MP/MPP series switches can change modes between 'Smart Switch' and 'Surveillance Switch' modes, making them suitable for a variety of applications.
-An intuitive web user interface makes advanced features available in the Standard Mode, with full PoE capabilities and high link speeds improving deployment times for PoE devices.
+The DSS-200G MP/MPP series switches can change modes between 'Smart Switch' and 'Surveillance Switch' modes, making them suitable for a variety of applications.
+An intuitive web user interface provides advanced features available in the Standard Mode, with full PoE capabilities and high link speeds for fast deployment time for PoE devices.

-The switches are designed to be energy efficient with support for IEEE 802.3az Energy Efficient Ethernet (EEE) and D-Link Green Technologies.
+The switches are designed to be energy efficient with the support for IEEE 802.3az Energy Efficient Ethernet (EEE) and D-Link Green Technologies.
 They include multiple features, such as cable length detection, port status detection and the ability to hibernate under low utilization.
 If the switch detects no activity on any of the switch ports, it can be hibernated to conserve power.

-The DGS-1100 MPP series provides multiple PoE ports that support IEEE 802.3bt, allowing the latest high-powered PoE devices to be used with the switch.
-Automatic device identification, video traffic optimization and health diagnostic tools provide an intelligent solution to your enterprise network requirements.
+The DSS-200G MPP series provides multiple PoE ports that support IEEE 802.3bt to accommodate heavy-duty PoE devices with high power requirement.
+In addition, the ports of both the DSS-200G MP and MPP series are equipped with 6kV surge protection to protect damages from changes in the electrical current.
+Features such as automatic device identification, video traffic optimization and health diagnostic tools provide an intelligent and comprehensive solution to your enterprise network and surveillance infrastructure.